Comparing fine-tuning strategies of MACE machine learning force field for modeling Li-ion diffusion in LiF for batteries: Results and Discussion

 \subsection{Arrhenius behavior of Li diffusion}

 As the transport of Li ions is key to battery performance, accurately describing this process provides an essential test for MLIP applied to battery materials.
-In the Li-ion diffusion process, a Li ion breaks bonds with its surrounding atoms and forms new ones.
-Unlike classical force fields, which use fixed potential forms that does not capture bond breaking and formation, MLIP can simulate such reactive systems.
 We therefore first benchmark the MACE-MPA-0 and fine-tuned MACE-MPA-0 models by using the Arrhenius equation (eq. \ref{Arrhenius}) to derive their predicted activation energies $E_a$ and maximum diffusivity $D_0$, which we compare against the reference values simulated by the DeePMD model \cite{deangelis2025}.

 The Arrhenius plot for the MACE-MPA-0 model and a fine-tuned model along with the reference DeePMD values \cite{deangelis2025} are shown in Fig. \ref{fig: activation energy}.
 The fine-tuned model was trained on 200 data points randomly sampled from actively learned DeePMD structure~\cite{deangelis2025} and 100 pre-training MPtraj~\cite{Deng2023CHGNet} data points, we denote it as ft200-pt100 (ft: fine-tuning, pt: pre-training).